 4- Creates a dynamic where you feel pursued and desired.

-Letting him pay gets you used to the idea that feeling pursued and desired can feel good, and “old-fashioned” ideas about romance don’t have to feel dated.
+Letting him pay gets you used to the idea that feeling pursued and desired can feel good, and some “old-fashioned” ideas about romance don’t have to feel dated.
 They are timeless.

 5- He can feel like a hero.